Patrick Young Alexander

 Patrick Young Alexander (28 March 1867 – 7 July 1943) was a British aeronautical pioneer fascinated by the possibility of heavier-than-air flight.
-He was an enthusiastic balloonist and he was also particularly active in meteorology.
+He was an enthusiastic balloonist and he was also active in meteorology.
 He performed many meteorological and aviation experiments, designing and building his own equipment.
-He travelled widely, visiting Australia in his youth and later making many visits to USA – crossing the Atlantic at least 50 times – he travelled widely in Europe and visited Mexico, Russia, Siberia and Africa in pursuit of his interests.
+He travelled widely, visiting Australia in his youth and later making many visits to the United States, crossing the Atlantic at least 50 times.
+He travelled widely in Europe and visited Mexico, Russia, Siberia and Africa in pursuit of his interests.

-Patrick Alexander was respected by fellow aeronautical pioneers and knew Octave Chanute, the Wright brothers, Alberto Santos-Dumont, Lawrence Hargrave, Louis Blériot, Henry Farman, Ferdinand von Zeppelin, Charles Rolls of Rolls-Royce and Major Baden Baden-Powell, as well as European heads of state and royalty.
-Patrick, a world traveller, arranged meetings between those interested in aeronautics, and gave lectures on the progress being made.
+Alexander was respected by fellow aeronautical pioneers and knew Octave Chanute, the Wright brothers, Alberto Santos-Dumont, Lawrence Hargrave, Louis Blériot, Henry Farman, Ferdinand von Zeppelin, Charles Rolls of Rolls-Royce and Major Baden Baden-Powell, as well as European heads of state and royalty.
+A world traveller, he arranged meetings between those interested in aeronautics, and gave lectures on the progress being made.